sirensolutions/kibi/STYLEGUIDE.md

 Prefer the use of function declarations over function expressions.
 Function expressions are allowed, but should usually be avoided.

-Also, keep function definitions above other code instead of relying on function hoising.
+Also, keep function definitions above other code instead of relying on function hoisting.

 *Preferred:*